Skip to content

 Answer: Alaska.

-Why it works in the car: Alaska questions feel big.
-This one is still easy enough for a family round.
+Why it lands: Alaska questions feel big.
+This one stays easy enough for a family round.

 44. Which ocean borders Florida’s east coast?
 (Easy)